The first step in the development process is building and prioritizing the product backlog. Use the Backlog module to perform this work.

 You can create a backlog in ALM Octane either by entering items in the ALM Octane UI, or by importing items from an Excel spreadsheet.

-Follow the procedure below to enter backlog items in the ALM Octane UI, or see Import backlog items to import your backlog from an Excel file.
+Follow the procedure below to enter backlog items in the ALM Octane UI, or see Import from Excel to import your backlog from an Excel file.

 To enter backlog items in the ALM Octane UI: